JGCRI/gcam-doc/gcam-usa.md

 ===============

 The socio-economic projections were developed as part of the PNNL PRIMA initiative (Scott et al. 2014).
 We estimate state-level medium population projections from the 2005 US Census projections from 2010 to 2030, extended to 2100 with a combination of state growth factor predictions and regression to the U.N.'s national projection.
 We take the ratio of the medium state projection to the national medium projection to obtain a state-to-national proportionality profile.
 We then apply this proportionality profile to a quantile of the national projection distribution to obtain a state’s corresponding population projection quantile (Scott et al. 2014).
 Historical GDP at the state level is from the Bureau of Economic Analysis (BEA, 2009).
 Future GDP is projected using the same aggregate productivity growth rate for all states from the GCAM Base scenario.
 U.S. per capita GDP in this scenario increases by 60% from 2005 to 2050 to $67,470/capita.

-Texas and Florida dominate the economic landscape in the Gulf Coast (Figure SI-10) with continued rapid growth in population to mid century of 1.2% per year for Texas and 1.6% for Florida.
-As such they will continue to be the largest source of GDP in the Gulf Coast however on a GDP per-capita basis the difference between the states remain the same since all states grow with the same labor productivity.

-<span id="_Ref277586999" class="anchor"><span id="_Ref277586930" class="anchor"></span></span>Figure SI-: Projected socioeconomics.

 Referenes
 ===============